 Using automations to deliver your content is a great way to take more time back, especially if you’ve been manually sending information to inquiries.
 By syncing with your contact form, for example, anyone who inquires could get a branded welcome packet built through Brochures.
-The brochure can also include a link to schedule their consultation call with you.
+The brochure can also include a link to the online meeting scheduler so clients can schedule their consultation calls with you.
 No more back and forth!

 At this step, your workflows and processes can inform the content you need to develop, so you may need to go back and forth between tools to make sure you have everything you need.
 Whenever you build out a file to send via your automation, remember to create a corresponding email template to introduce the content and provide more information.
 Also, be sure to give your templates very specific names so they’ll be easy to pull into your automations.

 HoneyBook offers multiple ready for use templates such as our online contract templates and business invoices template.